nickbryanmiller/sf-soccer/index.md

 ## Instruction and Training

-**Nick is currently not accepting any new players to train but is hoping to open up more spots for new players soon!**
+**Due to demand, Nick is currently not accepting any new players to train but is hoping to open up more spots for new players soon!**

 Training is usually Tuesday and Thursday but dates are flexible.